From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Additional Experiments

 For the Lyft study, we treat it as a time series to avoid information leakage in the test set.
 We group the data based on time and trip origin, and use group means to construct features.
-The service fee is derived from the surge multiplier---that is, the trip fare consists of a base price and an additional dispatch fee due to surge pricing, which serves as a form of service fee.
+The data report the realized trip fare and surge multiplier.
+We recover the implied base fare by dividing the realized fare by the surge multiplier, and define the service-fee proxy as the difference between the realized fare and this recovered base fare.
 We don't use Uber data as it doesn't contain this type of multiplier.
 For textual information, we use a 25-dimensional GloVe embedding, resulting in a 154-dimensional vector $x_t$.
-In the first stage, we use a transformer to learn how $x_t$ and the service fee affect the equilibrium quantity on the training set, namely $F(Q_t^e|x_t,a_t)$.
-In the second stage, we learn to predict the expected equilibrium price $f(Q,x_t)$ leveraging the estimated quantity along with $x_t$.
-Finally, we use a third transformer to predict how the equilibrium quantity changes on the test set after adjusting the service fee.
-Similar to the Zomato instance, due to the lack of supply-side information and the presence of goals beyond revenue, we keep the average service fee unchanged and study how using actions as instruments improves platform revenue.
+In the first stage, we use a transformer to learn how $x_t$ and the service fee affect the transacted quantity on the training set, namely $F(Q_t^e|x_t,a_t)$.
+In the second stage, we learn to predict the expected price $f(Q,x_t)$ leveraging the estimated quantity along with $x_t$.
+Finally, we use a third transformer to predict how the transacted quantity changes on the test set after adjusting the service fee.
+Similar to the Talabat instance, due to the lack of supply-side information and the presence of goals beyond revenue, we keep the average service fee unchanged and report an illustrative model-implied counterfactual from the nonlinear workflow.
 Because of the non-linearity of transformers, the average $Q_t^e$ will now change with the linear approximation, compared to the original.

 For each transformer, we use the following hyperparameters for training.
 The input embedding dimension is set to 32, and the embedding weights are initialized using the He initialization method.
 We apply dropout with a rate of 0.1 to the attention weights, the residual connections after layer normalization, and the feedforward network to prevent overfitting.
 The hidden dimension of the feedforward network is set to be four times the embedding size, and we set the batch size to be 32.
 We show the total parameters of the used neural networks in \Cref{tab:para}.